 Just make sure that the material used is not up against any areas that are prone to heating up.
 Some soundproofing material is flammable, so it should never be directly touching areas in the walls or basement that might become hot.

-One of the best soundproofing material for soundproofing drain pipes is Mass Loaded Vinyl (MLV). click the link or watch the video bellow to learn everything about this great soundproofing product!
+One of the best soundproofing material for soundproofing drain pipes is Mass Loaded Vinyl (MLV). click the link or watch the video below to learn everything about this great soundproofing product!

 Soundproofing The Walls